Planning a Trip

 Plan the trip

-Once you have some idea of where you want to go, it’s time for research.
-I like to start with a good guidebook for an overview and for information on what sights and activities are available.
-I often already have an idea of some things to see or do – or I wouldn’t be looking at that destination! – but often find more once I start looking around.
+With some idea of where we want to go, it’s time for research.
+I like to start with a good guidebook for a high-level overview then gradually get more into the details.
+I often already have an idea of some things to see or do — or we wouldn’t be looking at that destination! — but often find more once I start researching.

 I used to buy physical books.
 (After all, that was once the only option!)
 Lately I’ve migrated to ebooks.
-For travel planning I often prefer to access the ebook on my iPad with the Kindle app rather than my Kindle:
+For travel planning I prefer my iPad rather than my Kindle:

-I’m trying to get a general feel for that destination and what it offers without stopping to analyze too much.
+I’m trying to get a general feel for the destination.
 It’s kind of the brainstorming phase.
-And while I start with a guidebook, that often leads to links for different websites, which in turn leads to other sites … Most of my research is done digitally and online.
+And while I start with a guidebook, that often leads to links for different websites, which in turn leads to other sites …

-Now I have a rough idea of the things that we could see and do, without allowing for how much time we have.
-So it’s time to start analyzing and prioritizing, to narrow it down to what we reasonably can do.
+At this point I have a rough idea of things that we could see and do.
+Now I start analyzing and prioritizing, to narrow it down to what we reasonably can do.
 Because I have yet to plan a trip where we have time to see and do everything we want to!

-One of the benefits of a loosely planned trip is that you can rearrange chunks of itinerary as needed due to weather or illness.
-On our first trip to Hawaii we dealt with both a nasty head cold and record rain and flooding by adapting our plans.
+One of the benefits of a loosely planned trip is that we can rearrange chunks of itinerary as needed due to weather or illness.
+On our first trip to Hawaii we dealt with both a nasty sinus infection and record rain and flooding by adapting our plans.

-Which brings up another point: If something is a must-do, don’t leave it until the end.
-One reason we’ve been to Costa Rica twice is because we missed out on Corcovado National Park because they canceled all the boats due to high seas the day we planned to go.
-When we went the second time we planned that for our first day in the area.
+Which brings up something else we’ve learned: If something is a must-do, we don’t leave it until the end.
+One reason we’ve been to Costa Rica twice is because we missed out on Corcovado National Park our first time because they canceled all the boats due to high seas the day we planned to go.
+When we went the second time we planned that for our first day in the area, not our last.

 Book the trip

-I like to arrange where we’re going to stay before we leave, typically 6-12 months out.
+I like to book lodgings before we leave.
 It saves time while we’re there, and saves stress about where we’re going to sleep!
 Sometimes I book lodgings first; sometimes I book flights first.
 It depends on which I think is going to be more of a constraint.
+I book lodgings about 6-12 months out because we end up in some remote locations and we prefer smaller B&B-type places.
+The best ones fill up fast.

-To get the best value on lodgings focus on – and pay for! – only things that are important to you:
+To get the best value on lodgings we focus on things that are important to us:

-- What are your must-haves in a room?
+- What are must-haves in a room?
+We like clean, functional, and safe.
 We need to have our own bathroom.
 We don’t care about a TV and probably won’t even turn it on.
-A place to sit outdoors is a definite plus.
+A place to sit outdoors is a definite plus as is a fridge.

 - What about amenities?
 A pool?
 (We’re beach people.)
-Parking?
-In many cities, there may be a (hefty) charge for hotel parking or no parking at all.
+Free parking?
+In many cities, there may be an extra (hefty) charge for hotel parking or no parking at all.
+In the Boston area we found a place in burbs with free parking and a free shuttle to the local train station so we could commute to the city.

 - How about location?
 We like to walk to drinks and dinner, so we look for places that are walking distance to bars and restaurants.
 In larger cities I may even research restaurants before booking, to make sure we’re in a good neighborhood.

-- What’s your budget?
+- What’s the budget?
 I look for places that meet our criteria at the lowest price.
-I’m happy if it’s less than $100 per night, but in some places (London) I’ve had to go higher.
+I’m happy if it’s less than $100 per night, but I often have to go higher.
 Beware of fees not included in the nightly rate when comparing prices.
 Some hotels charge “resort fees” that you can’t avoid.
-Some vacation rentals or Airbnbs charge a cleaning fee.
+Some vacation rentals and Airbnbs charge a cleaning fee.
 Then again, there may be extras included in the price, such as breakfast or transportation.
+Breakfast included can save time and money.
+(Eat a full English, American, or Costa Rican breakfast and you can skip lunch!)

-I use a comprehensive search engine to research prices.
+I use a comprehensive search engine to research prices and schedules but then usually book the flight directly with the airline.
 I like Momondo for its extensive filters and quality ratings of flights.
 I often book 6-9 months out to get a good flight at a good price.
+I know you can often get lower prices if you wait but it often seems the prices aren’t that much lower and the schedules are worse.

 Some tips for looking:

-- How much of a layover are you comfortable with?
-I’ve been on enough delayed flights that my minimum layover is now two hours to change planes if flying within the USA, more if flying internationally and going through customs and immigration.
-It’s just not worth the stress of missing the connecting flight.
+- I’ve been on enough delayed flights that my minimum layover is now two hours to change planes if flying within the USA, longer if flying internationally and going through customs and immigration.
+It’s just not worth the stress of running through airports and possibly missing a connecting flight.

 Traveling in the US usually means having a car because we lack public transportation in all but some large metropolitan areas.
 But that’s not true worldwide.
-Common options:
+We try to avoid renting a car if we can.

-- Flying is often the quickest and the most expensive, though you won’t see much along the way.
+- Flying is often the quickest and the most expensive, though you don’t see much along the way.
 (Depending on security, it may not be that much quicker.)

 - Trains are often in the middle as far as speed and cost, more comfortable than planes or buses, and often scenic.
 We love trains.